 What is happening?

-Orano USA selected Oak Ridge, Tennessee, as the preferred site for establishing a multi-billion-dollar uranium enrichment facility.
-With this significant milestone achieved, preparations are underway for
+In 2024, Orano USA selected Oak Ridge, Tennessee, as the preferred site for establishing a $5 billion-dollar uranium enrichment facility, termed Project IKE.
+In 2026, Project IKE was sole-selected by the

 Who is Orano USA?

-With U.S. headquarters in Bethesda, Maryland, and global headquarters in Paris, France, Orano is a leading technology and services provider for the commercial and federal nuclear industries.
-The company specializes
+in Bethesda, Maryland, and global headquarters in Paris, France, Orano is a leading technology and services provider for the commercial and federal nuclear industries.
+The company specializes in uranium mining/conversion/enrichment, supporting advanced

-in uranium mining/conversion/enrichment, used nuclear fuel management and recycling, decommissioning shutdown nuclear energy facilities, federal site clean-up and closure, and developing nuclear medicines to fight cancer.
-Orano has more than 60 years
+reactor development, used nuclear fuel management and recycling, decommissioning shutdown nuclear energy facilities, federal site cleanup and closure, and developing nuclear medicines to fight cancer.
+Globally, Orano has more than 60 years of industrial

-of industrial experience in uranium conversion, chemistry and enrichment and recently modernized its facilities for decades more of reliable operations and supply.
-Orano currently provides 12% of global uranium enrichment capacity through its fuel
+experience in uranium conversion, chemistry and enrichment and recently modernized its facilities for decades more of reliable operations and supply.
+Orano currently provides 12% of global uranium enrichment capacity through its fuel enrichment site

 Where is the site?